Ciaanh/hosthub/Readme.md

 [https://gist.github.com/Ciaanh/d72ccbf9640740f015e493a23e728668][https://gist.github.com/ciaanh/e9ae382925abf818cf83e43e7863e5c9]

-And it's done, we can read and write from a json file on Github with a React application also hosted on Github.
+And it's done, we can read and write a json file on Github with a React application also hosted on Github.
 But now that we proved that it can be done we have to ask if it's a good solution or not.
-I can only let you decide if this solution suits your needs but there is some things to consider here:
+I can only let you decide if this solution suits your needs but there are some things to consider here:

 Pros